Last reviewed: July 2, 2026

 Cost Clarity: Dose Increases Don't Mean Price Increases

 A common patient concern is whether advancing tirzepatide therapy will trigger higher monthly costs.
-PlexusDx compounded tirzepatide injections start at $249 per month and remain flat regardless of your dose level—whether you're on a starter microdose or a full therapeutic dose.
+PlexusDx compounded tirzepatide injections are $289/mo month-to-month, or from $249/mo on the 6-month plan and remain flat regardless of your dose level—whether you're on a starter microdose or a full therapeutic dose.
 This pricing transparency removes a major barrier to optimization and ensures you're never penalized for finding the dose that works best for your body.

 Across three commitment tiers, the tirzepatide injection product maintains its per-month rate, allowing you to choose billing flexibility without sacrificing access to dose progression.
 HSA and FSA accounts cover the full cost, and PlexusDx serves all 50 states without requiring insurance or membership fees.
 Budget predictability means you can focus entirely on your health outcomes rather than worrying about surprise charges when your prescription is adjusted.